What is HPV?

 Recent data shows that HPV can also cause:

-The HPV vaccine is the strongest tool to prevent HPV-related cancers and genital warts.
+HPV vaccination is one of the strongest tools to prevent HPV-related cancers and genital warts.

 Who should get vaccinated?